-A compound present in red wine, and in lesser amounts in grapes as well as other fruit, and also similar to the structure of resveratrol, has the ability to inhibit cellular processes which enable the development of fat cells, creating a potential way of controlling obesity.
-The compound called piceatannol prevents the ability of immature fat cell to develop and grow, according to researchers,
+A compound found in red wine called piceatannol prevents the ability of immature fat cell to develop and grow.
+The compound, similar to the structure of resveratrol, has the ability to inhibit cellular processes which enable the development of fat cells, creating a potential way of controlling obesity.
+Piceatannol food sources include red wine, grapes and some other fruits, although in lesser amounts than red wine.

 Adipogenesis is the process during which early phase fat cells develop into mature fat cells, and piceatannol changes gene functions, gene expression timing and insulin action at the time of adipogenesis,.
 When piceatannol is present, delay or even the complete inhibition of adipogenesis is seen.

 During a period of ten days or longer, immature fat cells, known as preadipocytes, undergo several stages to turn into adipocytes, or mature fat cells.